TrueGeorgi/SoftUni-Java-courses/README.md

 # SoftUni-Java-courses

-In the different folders there are some of the exercises I do during my courses in the Software universtiy.
+In the various folders are some of the exercises I do during my courses at Software University.